Ocean Breeze, Florida: Geography

-Its location is on the northeastern tip of Martin County and is 5 mi by road northeast of Stuart, the county seat, and 15 mi south-southeast of Fort Pierce.
+The town's location is on the northeastern tip of Martin County and is 5 mi by road northeast of Stuart, the county seat, and 15 mi south-southeast of Fort Pierce.
 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, of which 0.04 sqmi, or 21.05%, are water.

 The town is bounded on the east by the Indian River and on the south, west and north by the unincorporated community of Jensen Beach.

 Layout

 The town consists of three sections: